“In God We Trust” Washington DC

 The afternoon features a visit to the National Archives.
 Here you will see a bronze design on the floor of the Rotunda which contains the Ten Commandments.
 You will also see the Declaration of Independence which contains such ideas as: “man is created in the Divine Image,” “all men are created equal,” and “man is superior to the state.”

 Dinner is included tonight at a local restaurant.
 Following dinner, you will enjoy an Illuminated Monuments Tour to include stops at the Kennedy Center of the Performing Arts and Iwo Jima.
+(B,D)

 Day 3 – “Tour of Faith and Nation” – Washington National Cathedral – Museum of the Bible – Illuminated Monuments

-This morning at breakfast at the hotel, you meet your local guide for a “Tour of Faith and Nation.”
+This morning after breakfast at the hotel, you meet your local guide for a “Tour of Faith and Nation.”
 Start with a stop at the White House Visitors Center where all Presidents have taken their Oath of Office with their hand upon the Bible and enjoy a photo opportunity.

 Next, you visit the Jefferson Memorial.
 Thomas Jefferson, America’s third president, held a Biblical world-view which is reflected in the inscriptions here.